 Safer People And Responsible Communities (SPARC) helps communities in Dorset by working proactively with young people aged between 12 and 17.

-The course is designed for young people who have:
+The five day course is designed for young people who have:

 - offended or are at risk of offending;

 - been excluded from school or are at risk of being excluded from school;

 The project is delivered by specially trained firefighters and the main aim is to provide intervention for young people whose lives may be following an undesirable or inappropriate path, whether this involves anti-social behaviour, offending, being excluded from school, or withdrawing from life by some degree.
 We provide an intensive five-day work experience within a disciplined and focused team environment.

 Each individual is given personal responsibility for the management and maintenance of the fire engine they use during the course, its firefighting equipment and their own personal protective equipment (PPE), under the guidance of instructors.

 The course is specifically designed to challenge the attitude, outlook and behaviours of the young people by getting them to:

 - Adopt a new set of personal values;

 - Understand the consequences of anti-social or risky behaviour;

 - Work co-operatively with others in a team environment;